de-luxe/burstcoin-observer/README.md

 # burstcoin-network-observer
-Simple webpage ... that refreshes every few seconds and shows the current miningInfo of given wallets/pools.
+Simple webservice ... that refreshes every few seconds and shows the current miningInfo of given wallets/pools.

 Features:
 - Checks all given pools/wallets for their current state
 - Easy to run with included standalone tomcat server.
+- json api via '/json' in url.

 Requirements:
 - java8